tomhealy1/project/README.md

     <li>GitHub (Source control and versioning)</li>
     <li>GMIT Data Analytics Course files</li>
     <li>Cmder - (Command Line Interface)</li>
+    <li>Jupyter Notebook - I chose to use VSC as I was more familiar.
+I plan to use iPython and Jupyter over the Summer to build knowledge.
 </ul>

 I wanted to follow a plan and make the project as "real world" as possible so I had a look at the preveiling data science project models, the ones I found most relevant were: